 The Center for Molecular Integrative Neuroresilience aims to understand mechanistically the potential role of certain botanical dietary supplements, in particular polyphenols, to promote resilience against psychological stress and sleep disorder induced cognitive impairment, and to clarify the role of gastrointestinal microflora (microbiome) in transgenic gnotobiotic mice at the genomic level.
 Ultimately, these studies will provide the mechanistic basis of how to promote cognitive and psychological health.

-The Center supports three major projects conducted through interdisciplinary collaborative efforts from the Department of Neuroscience, the Department of Neurology, the Department of Genetics and Genomic Sciences, and the Friedman Brain Institute at the Icahn School of Medicine at Mount Sinai, and in collaboration with Rutgers University and the University of North Texas.
+The Center supports three major projects conducted through interdisciplinary collaborative efforts from the Department of Neuroscience, the Department of Neurology, the Department of Genetics and Genomic Sciences, and the Friedman Brain Institute at the Icahn School of Medicine at Mount Sinai, and in collaboration with Rutgers University and the North Carolina State University.
 Research underway by the Center will potentially lead to safe and efficacious treatments of dietary polyphenols to promote resilience in response to stressful conditions.

 Project 1 - Preservation of Psychological Resilience Under Chronic Stress

 Stress-related disorders are widespread psychological conditions with broad health implications.
 Chronic stress can have a negative impact on physical health, including risks to the cardiovascular and digestive systems, as well as mental health, leading to depression, anxiety, and memory dysfunction.
 Using an animal model of repeated social defeat stress (RSDS) in which C57BL/6J mice are repeatedly attacked by a large CD1 aggressor mouse, this project, led by Scott Russo, PhD and Jun Wang, PhD, found that RSDS produces depression and anxiety-like behavioral phenotypes with a broad spectrum of severity, from susceptible to resilient.